wz14/Chronos/README.md

 - [ ] Correct error handle and log specification.
 - [ ] More test for code.
 - [ ] A flag parser for main.
+- [ ] Don't use makefile, use sh scripts.

 ### LICENSE